advanca/advanca/docs/README.md

 ### Advanca Worker

 [Advanca Worker](https://github.com/advanca/advanca-worker) is the implementation of the compute/storage plane where a trusted enclave is created for private task execution.
 The worker also provides APIs for the user to directly interact with the outsourced tasks.
+It also has privacy-preserving storage capability, designed to conceal the data access pattern.

 #### API